jssimporter/JSSImporter/README.md

 All templates used in JSS recipes will perform text substitution before attempting to upload to the JSS.
 A text substitution variable is indicated by surrounding a variable name in "%"'s.
 Substitution will occur if an AutoPkg environement variable exists for that substition (i.e., if you put `%giant_burrito%` in your template, and there's no AutoPkg "giant_burrito", then nothing will happen).

 JSSImporter defines the following default substitution variables:
 - `%VERSION%`: The AutoPkg version variable.
+If this hasn't been provided anywhere, JSSImporter uses "0.0.0.0" (and outputs a warning) since the jss-recipes repo heavily uses `%VERSION%`.
 - `%PKG_NAME%`: The name of the package.
 Specifically, the display name that the JSS uses to represent that package.
 Usually the filename.
 - `%PROD_NAME%`: The value of the input variable `%prod_name%`.
 Note, `%prod_name%` is a required recipe input variable.
 - `%POLICY_CATEGORY%`: The value of `%policy_category%`, if specified, or "Unknown", if not-this is what the JSS will assign anyway.